barryclark/jekyll-now/_posts/2023-09-01-rust-type-level-programming.md

 next approach I took.
 Translate the boolean _values_ into _types_ and do the equality comparison on the types rather than the values.
 So that's what I tried next.

-Coming from C++ I know that metaprogramming with types can get a bit hairy at times, but I was pretty confident that I could find a solution.
+Coming from C++, I know that metaprogramming with types can get a bit hairy at times.
+However, I was pretty confident that I could find a solution.
 Because after all I was only trying to make the compiler enforce something that it already knows!